adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 ## Can malicious rich people make an oracle lie?

-If people try to make the oracle lie, the blockchain ends up forking into two.
-One side is honest and the other dishonest.
-The attackers lose their bets on both sides of the fork, and the defenders win their bets on both sides.
+If people try to make the oracle lie, the blockchain forks in two: One side is honest and the other dishonest.
+The attackers lose their bets on both sides of the fork, and the defenders win their bets on both.
 The side that answers the question honestly is the official æternity blockchain, and the other side is a new altcoin.

-The people who caused the attack lose all the money they attacked with.
+The people who caused the attack will lose all the money they attacked with.
-The defenders all earn twice as much money as they used to defend with.
+The defenders all earn twice the money that they used to defend.
 Even a whale can't afford to do this attack many times, and we quickly recover after each attack with an honest oracle.